niklaushirt/istio-introduction/README.md

 git clone https://github.com/IBM/traffic-management-for-your-microservices-using-istio.git demo
 ```

-First we will delete the old version of ISTIO (0.7.1)
+First we will delete the old version of ISTIO (0.7.1) (only for the hosted trial)

 ```bash